.nl zone – Clearer Whois

 suggestion 3-7: Clearer about protected information, in relation to the right to view in GDPR

 Field checking does not work with the sentence ‘The registrant’s details can be withheld from public view.’.
 A modeled ‘registrant_protected’ form field is derived from existing data.
-A ccTLD can still fine-tune a country-specific form.

-SIDN: ‘From August 10, 2017, the registration data about each domain name will include contact details for reporting abuse to the registrar.
+Citing SIDN: ‘From August 10, 2017, the registration data about each domain name will include contact details for reporting abuse to the registrar.
 ‘Abuse’ means any form of internet crime.
 The additional information will soon be available from the Whois on our website.
 Easy access to abuse contact details will mean that issues involving the domain name can be dealt with more quickly.’

 suggestion 4-7: Clearer abuse contact, instead of hiding if not set, which was a step back